-Table 4-22 Wake on Ring Connector Pin Definitions --- --
+Table 4-22 Wake on Ring Connector Pin Definitions

-Wake-On-Ring Pin Definitions JWOR Notes Pin# Definition The Wake-On-Ring connector (JWOR) connector (refer to Ground (Black) gure 4-14) enables the system to receive and be "awakened" by an coming call when in the suspend state.
-You must also have the 2 Wake-up coming call when in the suspend state.
-You must also have the OR card and cable installed to use this feature.
-2 Wa
+Wake-On-Ring Pin Definitions JWOR

+Notes Pin# Definition

+The Wake-On-Ring connector (JWOR) connector (refer to Figure 4-14) enables the system to receive and be "awakened" by an incoming call when in the suspend state.
+You must also have the WOR card and cable installed to use this feature.
+Ground (Black)

+Wake-up